 Katie Snipes Lancaster

-This place of prayer exists because of the #100daysproject during which I spent 100 days writing 100 prayers connected to 100 poems by 100 poets.
-The entire project is posted on instagram @impossiblepossibility.
+In the summer of 2019, I spent 100 days writing 100 prayers connected to 100 poems by 100 poets (June-September 2019).
 Each prayer is accompanied by a verse or phrase from the daily lectionary, rooting prayer in the global ecumenical practice of reading a common set of scripture daily, and buoyed by the language of poets.

 Inspired by the #100daysproject, I then participated in National Novel Writing Month (NaNoWriMo): a global writers group that challenges individuals to write 50,000 words in the month of November.
 Typically those 50,000 words are a first draft of a novel.
 Instead of writing a novel, I wrote 50,000 words on the question, "What is prayer?"

 Having surprised myself in the task of writing 50,000 words on the question, "What is prayer?"
 I then spent the following months avoiding writing projects entirely and took up watercolor painting as a prayer practice.
 My instagram account below documents this prayer journey.